 Roosevelt had no patience for those who argued that ordinary Germans should not be blamed for the crimes of the Nazi regime.
-“The German people must have it driven home to them that the whole nation has been engaged in a lawless conspiracy against the decencies of modern civilization,” he said.
+“The German people must have it driven home to them that the whole nation has been engaged in a lawless conspiracy against the decencies of modern civilization,” he argued.

 Like Monnet’s plan, Morgenthau’s was never implemented in its original form.
-It must not be confused — as some neo-Nazis do up to this day — with Theodore Kaufman’s virulent anti-German plan, self-published in 1941, to wipe Austria and Germany off the map entirely.
+It must not be confused — as some neo-Nazis do up to this day — with Theodore Kaufman’s virulent anti-German plan, self-published in 1941, to wipe Austria and Germany off the map completely.

-Around the same time as Morgenthau developed his plan, Sumner Welles, Roosevelt’s former undersecretary of state, published a proposal in Life magazine that called for the creation of three states: a Western Germany, including Hamburg, Hannover, Saxony and Westphalia; a Southern Germany, including the Rhineland and predominantly Catholic Bavaria and Württemberg; and an Eastern Germany, composed of the predominantly Protestant Brandenburg, Pomerania and Silesia.
+Around the time Morgenthau developed his plan, Sumner Welles, Roosevelt’s former undersecretary of state, published a proposal in Life magazine that called for the creation of three states: a Western Germany, including Hamburg, Hannover, Saxony and Westphalia; a Southern Germany, including the Rhineland and predominantly Catholic Bavaria and Württemberg; and an Eastern Germany, composed of the predominantly Protestant Brandenburg, Pomerania and Silesia.

 Welles proposed ceding the whole of East Prussia to Poland.

-Unlike Morgenthau, Welles did not seek to weaken Germany’s economy to the extent that it would never be able to start a war again.
+Unlike Morgenthau, Welles did not seek to weaken Germany’s economy to the extent that it would never be able to fight a war again.
 Instead, he hoped that dividing Germany’s agricultural and industrial resources more or less equally between three states would prevent any one from lording over the others and subsequently Europe.

 His thinking was that centralization had enabled German militarism, which Welles — like many Americans at the time — took for granted and blamed for both world wars.